yarfuo/int20h-meeting-platform/Readme.md

 ## Features

 - P2P video chat
-- rooms
+- rooms with invite link
 - off/on video
 - off/on micro
 - room creator can kick users

 ## Built With